-This company is mostly recognized for there cold-hardy varieties especially adapted to the demanding Northeast climate.
-Fedco breaks their inventory down into 5 divisions; Seeds, Potatoes, Onions and Exotics, Organic Growers Supply, Trees, and Bulbs and work out of three warehouses in Clinton, Maine.
+This company is mostly recognized for there cold-hardy varieties specially adapted to the demanding Northeast climate.
+Fedco breaks its inventory down into 5 divisions; Seeds, Potatoes, Onions and Exotics, Organic Growers Supply, Trees, and Bulbs and work out of three warehouses in Clinton, Maine.

 Fedco Seeds has been in business since 1978 and is actually a cooperative without an individual owner.
 The company is owned 60% by consumers of the cooperative and worker members own 40%, This formula might be the secret to their excellent customer service.